Jayne Prell

 Around the final years of her artistic career, Jayne would shift her art style into a 50s inspired UPA cartoon aesthetic.
 She mentioned being burnt out, and perhaps this was an attempt to do something new with her art and find creative enrichment through different art styles.
 The work she put out during this time was equally surreal and abstract, but with a meaner and more violent edge to it.

-Jayne was a very troubled individual, with a habit of lashing out verbally at those around her.
 Perhaps due to the stresses and despair of her situation, she felt trapped and doomed.
-Regardless she could be extremely difficult to be around, and after years of building goodwill online, it all exploded in the year of 2023.
+Regardless she could be extremely difficult to be around, and had a habit of lashing out verbally at those around her.
+After years of building goodwill online, it all exploded in the year of 2023.
 She began to slough away acquaintances and friends.
 It was an event I myself was vaguely aware of, but this was mainly through gossip and second hand information from friends.
-During this time her most violent and bleak art would be made, with her infamous (among those aware of her) character the Slishy Slasher, featuring amongst the most troubling of them (see the character page for more information on this character).
+During this time her most violent and bleak art would be made, with her infamous character the Slishy Slasher featuring amongst the most troubling of them.

-Months ago, someone sent me a link to her series of artwork surrounding a conceptual book called “The Stars and Blue,” a book that would have explored more of Slishy Slashers history, and perhaps reflect a more tender and remorseful side of Jayne as she worked to give her character a happy ending.
+Months ago, someone sent me a link to her series of artwork surrounding a conceptual book called “The Stars and Blue” - a book that would have explored more of Slishy Slashers history, and perhaps reflect a more tender and remorseful side of Jayne as she worked to give her character a happy ending.
 I have been working with several art friends in order to restore this book in the form of a collaborative project, in which everyone in the group draws a page described by Jayne in the notes she left behind.

 Next